MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box-to-o365.md

 ![old box role to new o365 role](media/old-box-role-to-o365-role.png)

 ### Can I rearrange content during a migration?

 Not recommended.
 Any major changes in directory structure should happen before or after your migration.
 It is also not a good practice to use the app to rearrange content.

-The risks that come with rearranging content during the migration are primarily in the form of data duplication; our incremental process will see all changes as new data.
-So, for example, if you change a folder name at the root, we will detect that as a new folder, and all of the contents will be re-transfered, including all subfolders.
+The risks that come with rearranging content during the migration are primarily in the form of data duplication; our incremental process sees all changes as new data.
+So, for example, if you change a folder name at the root, we detect that as a new folder, and all of the contents is re-transfered, including all subfolders.

-When sharing permissions are transfered, both owners and collaborators will receive duplicate data if content has been rearranged or renamed.
+When sharing permissions are transfered, both owners and collaborators receive duplicate data if content has been rearranged or renamed.

-### What happens to external sharing links?
+### What happens to external-sharing links?

-Our app does not recreate external sharing links.
+Our app does not recreate external-sharing links.
 These must be set in the destination manually after migration.

 ### What about external collaborators?

 We do not share content with external collaborators.
 This policy is in place to protect your organization, and industry best practice is to never automatically share sensitive internal data with external users.

 ### Does Mover preserve file versions?

 We do not preserve file versions.
-During a migration, only the most recent version of a file will be transfered from Box to Office 365.
+During a migration, only the most recent version of a file is transfered from Box to Office 365.

-### Does Mover notify end users?
+### Does Mover notify users?

-We automatically suppress all emails to end users so they are not bombarded with excessive notifications about the data they now have access to.
+We automatically suppress all emails to users so they are not bombarded with excessive notifications about the data they now have access to.

 ## Account FAQ